What Should I Know Before Buying Marble Look Tiles?

 Nero Marquina

 This dramatic black tile with striking white veins is perfect for creating bold accents or focal points in any room.
-Nero Marquina stands out for its stark contrast and depth, favored by designers for making a strong visual statement.
+Tiles like our Leona 24x24 Matte Porcelain Tile in Nero Marquina stand out for their stark contrast and depth, favored for making a strong visual statement.

 Tile Finishes

-Having explored the styles, let’s now consider the marble look tile finishes, as this is also crucial for enhancing their performance and complementing your space’s design.
-Each finish not only contributes uniquely to the tile's overall appeal but also influences how it interacts with the environment, from light reflection to texture feel.
+Tile finishes are crucial for enhancing performance and complementing your space’s design.
+Each finish not only contributes uniquely to the marble look tile's overall appeal but also influences how it interacts with the environment, from light reflection to texture feel.
+If you would like to preview how these different finishes will look in your own space, you can easily explore options using our augmented reality (AR) tool, which lets you see selected tiles in real time.

 Polished Finish